rcackerman/doc-data/README.md

 [Download repo](https://github.com/rcackerman/doc-data/archive/master.zip) or clone.

 Rename `example-config.xml` to `config.xml` and fill in the variables.
+The variables are named to be easily identifiable from WinSCP's [generated code](https://winscp.net/eng/docs/ui_generateurl#script).

 In Task Scheduler, add the request task: